About Memphis Center for Women & Families

 We like to talk about Mental Fitness.

-We should learn how to care for our our mind, our emotions and relationships as critical elements of our healthcare.
+We should learn how to care for our mind, our emotions, and relationships as critical elements of our healthcare.
 Early detection, building good habits, how to encourage positive behaviors and how to detect issues before they become destructive to self or relationships.